ErlanBelekov/ErlanBelekov/README.md

 # Hey, I'm Erlan 👋

-# I'm a self-taught developer, I mainly do full-stack development with TS/React/Node and many other stuff
+# I'm a self-taught developer, I mainly do full-stack development with TS/React/Node and some other stuff

 # Contact